AndersenLab/C.elegans-growth-manuscript/README.md

-# Physical constraints on growth dynamics guide C. elegans developmental trajectories and animal shape
+# Changes in body shape implicate cuticle stretch in *C. elegans* growth control
-Growth control is essential to establish organism size, so organisms must have mechanisms to both sense and adjust growth.
-Studies of single cells have revealed that size homeostasis can be achieved using distinct control methods: Sizer, Timer, and Adder.
-In multicellular organisms, mechanisms that regulate body size must not only control single cell growth but also integrate it across organs and tissues during development to generate adult size and shape.
-To investigate body size and growth control in metazoans, we can leverage the roundworm *Caenorhabditis elegans* as a scalable and tractable model.
-We collected precise growth measurements of thousands of individuals throughout larval development, measured feeding behavior to pinpoint larval transitions, and quantified highly accurate changes in animal size and shape during development.
-We find differences in the growth of animal length and width during larval transitions.
-Using a combination of quantitative measurements and mathematical modeling, we present two physical mechanisms by which *C. elegans* can control growth.
-First, constraints on cuticle stretch generate mechanical signals through which animals sense body size and initiate larval-stage transitions.
-Second, mechanical control of food intake drives growth rate within larval stages, but between stages, regulatory mechanisms influence growth.
-These results suggest how physical constraints control developmental timing and growth rate in *C. elegans*.
+Growth control establishes organism size, requiring mechanisms to sense and adjust growth during development.
+Studies of single cells revealed that size homeostasis uses distinct control methods.
+In multicellular organisms, mechanisms that regulate single cell growth must integrate control across organs and tissues during development to generate adult size and shape.
+We leveraged the roundworm *Caenorhabditis elegans* as a scalable and tractable model to collect precise growth measurements of thousands of individuals, measure feeding behavior, and quantify changes in animal size and shape during a densely sampled developmental time course.
+As animals transitioned from one developmental stage to the next, we observed changes in body aspect ratio while body volume remained constant.
+Then, we modeled a physical mechanism by which constraints on cuticle stretch could cause changes in *C. elegans* body shape.
+The model-predicted shape changes are consistent with those observed in the data.
+Theoretically, cuticle stretch could be sensed by the animal to initiate larval-stage transitions, providing a means for physical constraints to influence developmental timing and growth rate in *C. elegans*.

 ![](Overview.gif)